- Contestants must be of Puerto Rican heritage regardless of place of birth. One parent must be of Puerto Rican descent.

 - Contestants are responsible for their required wardrobe for each segment.
 Each contestant is encouraged to solicit sponsors.
 Each contestant is allowed one assistant backstage during the pageant.
 The Miss Florida Puerto Rican Parade Cultural Pageant is not responsible for the contestant’s personal belongings.

-- The Pageant application, rules and regulations affidavit must be completed and returned before January 20, 2017.
+- The Pageant application, rules and regulations affidavit must be completed and returned before a deadline that is still to be determined.
 Two photos of the contestant must accompany the application.
 One photo should be a head shot and the other a full length photo.

 - The photos may be used in the pageant journal and website and should show contestants at their best.